 $ sudo usermod -a -G sudo ostechnix

-You can also use this command to add the users to sudo group.
+Alternatively, you can also use this command to add the users to sudo group.

 $ sudo adduser ostechnix sudo

-Now, log out and log back in to apply the changes.
 From now on, the user can perform administrative tasks with sudo privilege.

-$ sudo mkdir /test [sudo] password for ostechnix:
+[sudo] password for ostechnix:

-Remove sudo privileges of an User
+Remove sudo privileges of users

-Sometimes, you might want to remove sudo privileges to a particular user without deleting it from your Linux box.
 To make any user as a normal user, just remove them from the sudo group.

 Say for example If you want to remove a user called ostechnix, from the sudo group, just run: